zixianwang2022/Megatron-LM/tools/retro/README.md

 This is the main entry point for Retro preprocessing.
 Call `main.py --help` to see arguments.
 Additionally, some Retro arguments are in Megatron's core arguments, so also see `add_retro_args()` section of `megatron/arguments.py` for additional arguments.
 Two of the most important arguments to customize are `--retro-workdir` and `--retro-tasks`.

-`--retro-workdir` sets where the preprocessing pipeline saves its datasets and configuration files.
-This argument should remain consistent for a full pass through the pipeline.
+- **`--retro-workdir`** : Set the directory in which the preprocessing pipeline saves its datasets and configuration files.
+This argument should remain consistent for a full pass through the pipeline, and for pretraining.

-`--retro-tasks` sets which stages of preprocessing to perform.
+- **`--retro-tasks`** : Set the stages of preprocessing to perform.
 As mentioned previously, the three high-level stages are: 1) build retrieval database, 2) build search index, and 3) query pretraining neighbors. `--retro-tasks` can be used to either run the full pipeline, or run each of these stages in isolation.
 The latter case is useful for tuning compute resources for each stage.
 For example, index training utilizes GPUs and requires relatively less time, while querying neighbors uses the CPU and is a relatively slow process.
 Example tasks include:

-- `--retro-tasks build` : Run entire preprocessing pipeline.
+  - **`--retro-tasks build`** : Run entire preprocessing pipeline.
-- `--retro-tasks db-build` : Build retrieval database.
+  - **`--retro-tasks db-build`** : Build retrieval database.
-- `--retro-tasks index-build` : Train and build search index.
+  - **`--retro-tasks index-build`** : Train and build search index.
-- `--retro-tasks pretraining-query-neighbors` : Query pretraining neighbors.
+  - **`--retro-tasks pretraining-query-neighbors`** : Query pretraining neighbors.

 Multiple tasks can be specified by separating with commas (e.g., `--retro-tasks db-build,index-build`).
 Additionally, various 'miscellaneous' tasks are currently including, primarily for validating data for each stage; these task names can be seen in `main.py`.